nikobiebl/Project-Work-2/Structure.md

 2 Discussion of the Current State of Research and Practice

     2.1 Phishing Emails

     2.2 Text Preparation and Feature Extraction

     2.3 Classification Models

     2.4 Existing Data Sets

 3 Objective Specification and Presentation of the Research Design

     3.1 Objective specification

     3.2 Research Design

-    3.2 Selection and Description of the Dataset
+    3.3 Selection and Description of the Dataset

-    3.3 Selection of Comparison Metrics
+    3.4 Selection of Comparison Metrics

-    3.4 Selection of the Methods to be Compared
+    3.5 Selection of the Methods to be Compared

 4 Test Execution

     4.1 Implementation of Different Methods

     4.2 Evaluation of Different Methods

-5 Discussion of Results
+5 Discussion of Results and Critical Reflection

-6 Critical Reflection and Outlook
 ## Schedule:
 Week 1: Further and more precise literature review to gather relevant articles, exact determination of the methods and algorithms to be practically compared through literature